 This RSSGCD CPD programme prepares you to respond to the ever-increasing demand for existing and new golf facilities to be designed and operated in environmentally sensitive ways, and is a unique opportunity to set out your credentials in sustainable golf course design.
 Members who successfully complete the programme are identified by inclusion on the EIGCA Sustainable Design Register and are recognised as being at the top-of-their-game in terms of sustainable golf course design.

 The RSSGCD programme is delivered via a series of webinars with associated questions covering 33 topics across six themes:

-Within each of the six topic areas there is a standard approach.
-The first webinar sets out the global environmental context for the theme, and as each series progresses the webinars deal with how the global context relates to the golf industry, what are the golf related sustainable development principles which apply, and gives detailed examples of how these are applied in golf and comparable types of development.
+The programme informs and challenges you to learn about current practice and future changes likely to appear.
+Each webinar is delivered by an international expert in their field and sets out the global environmental context and how it relates to the golf industry, the golf related sustainable development principles, and is illustrated by detailed examples of how these are applied in golf and comparable types of development.

 After completing the series of webinars, you will have the necessary knowledge to undertake a case study and apply your new-found knowledge to one of your live client projects.
 This case study is submitted for review by members of the GEO Sustainability Associate (GEOSA) network.